ArtifexSoftware/MuPDF.NET/docs/classes/DocumentX.rst

     :arg float height: use it together with *width* as alternative to *rect*.
     :arg float fontSize: the desired default fontSize.

+  .. method:: SetLanguage(string language)

+    Sets the document language.

+    :arg string language: the language locale you want to set.

   .. method:: Select(List<int> list)

     PDF only: Keeps only those pages of the document whose numbers occur in the list.
 Empty sequences or elements outside `range(doc.PageCount)` will cause a *ValueError*.
 For more details see remarks at the bottom or this chapter.